owenbrown/python_stack/NOTES.md

 ### If something is happening very unexpected in javascript
 In addition to using console.log(), also inspect the page elements to see how they are changing.

+### DOM
+The DOM is a standard object model and programming interface for HTML.
+- All html elements are defined as objects.
+- Each object has methods and properties.
+- A method as an action you can do.
+- A property is a value you can get or set.

+"document" is a reserved word.
+It's always the document.

+document.getElementById is a useful
+<element>.innerHtml is a useful property to change.

+Document has three primary methods for finding HTML elements
+- getElementById(id)
+- getElementsByTagName(name)
+- getElementsByClassName(name)

+Style isn't set directly.
+Instead it's set with element.style.property

+### Jquery selector is quirky
+The JQuery selector is quirky.
+In particular, it appears able to select elements who a space in the name, if the element is simply being printed.
+But, if the element is being edited, you have to use the $(['id'="some thing"]) syntax.